mbahra/AWS_Data_Engineer/README.md

 For this project I will only use cloud services, especially AWS ones.

-For the context, let's imagine that we are in a company which wants to understand what makes football fixtures attractive.
+For the context, let's imagine that we are in a company which wants to analyze the difference between expected goals and points, and real goals and points for each football team in a same league.

-For this project I will create a datalake, where I will store and process data.
+For this project I will create a data lake, where I will store and process data before loading them weekly into a database.

-To avoid costs and because my purpose is focused on the engineering part, the analysis part will be very restricted.
+Because my purpose is focused on the engineering part, the analysis part will be very restricted.
-It will consist in observing the correlation between some basic stats (goals, shots, etc.) and the attractiveness of a match based on a sentimental analysis of tweets.

 I will focus on english Barclays Premier League, considering all the teams and matchweeks for the current season (2020/2021).

 ## Prerequisites